It’s one of the most prominent monuments of Ancient Egypt and one of the country’s most popular attractions.

 8. One of the obelisks at the entrance was used as a gift to Paris

 If you have ever been to Paris then you might have noticed that there’s an Ancient Egyptian monument located in one of the most popular spaces in the city.
-And no, we’re not talking about the Louvre Pyramid!
+And no, I’m not talking about the Louvre Pyramid!

 On the Place de la Concorde, one of the most infamous places during the French Revolution as both King Louis XVI and his Queen Marie Antoinette were publicly executed here, there’s an obelisk that used to stand at the entrance of the Luxor Temple.